pepkit/pipestat/docs/usage.md

 optional arguments:
-  -h, --help              show this help message and exit -n N, --namespace N     Name of the pipeline to report result for.
+  -h, --help              show this help message and exit -n N, --project-name N     Name of the pipeline to report result for.
 If not provided
-                          'PIPESTAT_NAMESPACE' env var will be used.
+                          'PIPESTAT_PROJECT_NAME' env var will be used.
 Currently not set -f F, --results-file F  Path to the YAML file where the results will be stored.
 This file will be used as pipestat backend and to restore the reported results across sessions